Year of Publication

 It has been widely observed that urban sprawl is associated with higher rates of obesity.
 This observation has led many researchers to infer that urban sprawl causes obesity.
 This study examined the impact certain factors may have on the body mass index of Fayette County residents, in particular whether urban sprawl has an overriding impact on the weight of residents.
 Due to lack of significance, this study needs to be extended in order to make any inferences.

 Warren, Will, "Evaluating if the Built Environment Has a Substantial Effect on Obesity in Fayette County, Kentucky" (2007).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 181.